RobertJN64/TKinterModernThemes/README.md

     App(str("park"), str("dark"))
 ```

-WidgetFrames will add a new item to each column below the last placed item
-in that column.
+WidgetFrames adds new items to each column below the last placed item in that column.
 WidgetFrame.debugPrint() can be used to see how the widget is attempting
 to place each item.
 Items can be manually placed with the row and col params.
 If two items overlap,